topqad_sdk.noiseprofiler.libprotocols package

 distance (int) – Distance of codes used for the two logical qubits.

-bus_width (int) – number of row/column of data qubits added in the routing space.
+bus_width (int) – Number of row/column of data qubits added in the routing space.

-rounds (tuple[int, int, int]) – number of rounds of the pre-merge, merge, and split phases. merge rounds must be greater than 0.
+rounds (tuple[int, int, int]) – Number of rounds of the pre-merge, merge, and split phases. merge rounds must be greater than 0.
 For example, (1, d, 0) is valid.

 merge_observable (tuple[str, str], optional) – Joint observable being measured.
 Only possiblities are (‘X’, ‘X’) and (‘Z’, ‘Z’).
 Defaults to (‘X’, ‘X’).